Jan 27, 2016

-You’ve spent painstaking hours, weeks and months designing and implementing a sales enablement plan and the results are in.
-You’ve reduced the time it takes to ramp-up new hires and make them productive by nearly a month and the sales managers are sitting up and taking notice.
+You’ve spent painstaking hours, weeks, and months designing and implementing a sales enablement plan and the results are in.
+You’ve reduced the time it takes to ramp-up new sales hires and make them productive by nearly a month and the sales managers are sitting up and taking notice.
 It’s finally time to sit back and take a break, right.
 Wrong!

 Sales enablement isn’t something you can design once, and then set and forget.
 Things are changing every day; new features, new customers, new competitors, new strategies.
 Before you’ve even seen the results from your new design it’s already out of date.
 This is why effective sales enablement managers always enable continuous process improvement.
 They aim to strive higher, set new benchmarks, and improve on their design

 This doesn’t mean that you have to redesign your entire process every other week, but making time to continuously question, analyze and improve, can make all the difference to your sales performance.